True Briton (1775 ship): Career

 Christopher Bowes was surgeon aboard Lord Stanley and he kept a log that has survived.
-He reported that she had left Africa with 389 captives and had suffered 16 deaths among her slaves.
+He reported that she had left Africa with 389 captives and had suffered 16 deaths among her captives.
 That was a mortality rate of 4%, too high for Bowes to earn a bonus.

-11th enslaving voyage (1793–1794): War with France had broken out in February 1793 and Captain George Farquhar acquired a letter of marque on 1 March.
+11th voyage transporting enslaved people (1793–1794): War with France had broken out in February 1793 and Captain George Farquhar acquired a letter of marque on 1 March.
 He sailed from Liverpool on 9 April.
 Shortly after leaving Liverpool, Lord Stanley brought into Kinsale Julie Chere, of about 250 tons (bm).
 She was on her way from Guadeloupe to Bordeaux with a cargo of sugar, coffee, cotton etc. Lord Stanley started embarking captives on 13 October at Ambriz.
 She left Africa on 30 December, stopped at Barbados, and arrived at Havana on 1 March 1794.
 She had embarked 391 captives and she arrived with 388, for a 1% mortality rate.

 In June, starting about 6 June 1794, while Lord Sinclair was in the harbour at Havana, a fever broke out on her that proceeded to spread to other vessels in the harbour, and to the city.
 By one report, 19 of the 24 officers and men who developed the fever died.

 She sailed for Liverpool on 5 May and arrived back there on 1 July.
 She had left Liverpool with 67 crew members, and she had lost 17 on the voyage.

-12th enslaving voyage (1794–1796): Captain George Farquhar sailed from Liverpool on 22 October 1794.
+12th voyage transporting enslaved people (1794–1796): Captain George Farquhar sailed from Liverpool on 22 October 1794.
 He acquired captives at Ambriz.
 Lord Stanley stopped at St Kitts.
 She was sailing from St Kitts down the north side of San Domingo when on 30 October 1795 she encountered a French privateer schooner of 12 guns.
 An inconclusive single ship action ensued but after 45 minutes the privateer broke off the engagement and sailed away.
 She had had seven men killed; Lord Stanley had no casualties.
 Some other privateers approached later but did not attempt to engage.
 Lord Stanley was able also to protect a Danish brig that had been plundered by a privateer from Port-au-Paix.
 She arrived at Havana with 365 captives.
 Lord Stanley sailed for Liverpool on 5 January 1795 and arrived there on 22 February.
 She had left Liverpool with 45 crew members and had suffered 10 crew deaths on her voyage.
 When Lord Stanley arrived at Liverpool she also brought the news that while she had been at Havana, the Spanish ship of the line San Lorenzo had arrived there carrying the "coffin, bones and fetters of Christopher Columbus" from San Domingo to be re-interred at Havana with "the highest military honours."